GoogleCloudPlatform/spanner-migration-tool/web/README.md

 - Rename : New name or empty string
 - PK : "" | "ADDED" | "REMOVED"
 - NotNull : "" | "ADDED" | "REMOVED"
-- ToType : New spanner type or empty string
+- ToType : New Spanner type or empty string

 Example